kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

 ### Task 1: Create the Azure Migrate project and add assessment and migration tools

-In this task, you will create the Azure Migrate project and select the assessment and migration tools.
+In this task, you will and select the assessment and migration tools, the Azure Migrate project has been pre-created for you.

 > **Note**: In this lab, you will use the Microsoft-provided assessment and migration tools within Azure Migrate.
 A number of third-party tools are also integrated with Azure Migrate for both assessment and migration.
 You may wish to spend some time exploring these third-party options outside of this lab.